Hierarchical Generation and Design of Tree-Codes for Resource-Efficient Loss-Tolerant Quantum Communications: Results: quantum repeater performance

 \section{Results: quantum repeater performance}

 We now evaluate the employment of our generation protocol, as well as our code optimizations, for quantum repeater schemes.
-For this, we consider the one-way quantum repeater scheme introduced in Ref.~\cite{HANNES_PRX}, which is entirely based on tree-graph LTCs.
+For this, we consider the one-way quantum repeater scheme of Ref.~\cite{HANNES_PRX}, which builds upon the generation methods first introduced in Ref.~\cite{economou_prx} and is entirely based on tree-graph LTCs.